 Lab Notes

-The NCP Lab is an experiment -- in what it takes to provide a different type of field-building infrastructure, in new types of philanthropic practice to spur system change, in bringing nascent, transformational ideas to life to create a better economic system.
+The NCP Lab was an experiment -- in what it takes to provide a different type of field-building infrastructure, in new types of philanthropic practice to spur system change, in bringing nascent, transformational ideas to life to create a better economic system.

 Sparking thoughts and connections?